-If you receive a refund of the kind explained above and you are already obliged to lodge (and have not yet lodged) a franking account tax return, then you can account for the refund and your other liabilities or obligations in a single return.
-If you do not account for the refund in that single return, then you need to account for it in a further return.
-If you do account for the refund in a further return:
+If you receive a refund of the kind explained above and you are already obliged to lodge (and have not yet lodged) a franking account tax return, then you can account for the refund and your other liabilities or obligations in a single tax return.
+If you do not account for the refund in that single tax return, then you need to account for it in a further tax return.
+If you do account for the refund in a further tax return:

-- print X in the Yes box at section A, Is this a subsequent franking account tax return for the income year?, and - write the amount of the FDT attributable to the refund of income tax in section B, FDT attributable to refund.
-Do not complete unless this franking account tax return is a further return.
+- print X in the Yes box at section A, Is this a subsequent franking account tax return for the income year? and - write the amount of the FDT attributable to the refund of income tax in section B, FDT attributable to refund.
+Complete only if this franking account tax return is a further tax return.
 Remember, you must include the amount at f (if any) in the amount at B.